Attorneys Bringing About Justice Through Wrongful Death Claims

 Before survivors can bring a wrongful death lawsuit, they must first choose a personal representative to act on behalf of the deceased’s estate.
 If the decedent had a will, this individual is called an executor.
 If the person died without a will, the personal representative is known as an administrator.
 Because we also handle probate and estate matters, we can help you through the probate process.

-Helping Our Clients Receive Fair Compensation for Their Loss
+Helping Our Clients Receive Fair Compensation For Their Losses

 Although no financial recovery will ever replace a person, wrongful death damages can ease the burden of medical bills, funeral expenses and other losses.
 When you are grieving, the last thing you need to worry about is how you are going to pay the bills.
-At Nugent & Bryant, we hold accountable the people and corporations who caused the losses and grief.
-Under Connecticut law, economic damages include medical costs, funeral bills, loss of the decedent’s earning ability, and other actual expenses.
-Non-economic damages include pain and suffering, loss of companionship, and loss of enjoyment of life.
+At Nugent & Bryant, we hold accountable the people and corporations that caused the losses and grief.
+Under Connecticut law, economic damages include medical costs, funeral bills, loss of the decedent’s earning ability and other actual expenses.
+Noneconomic damages include pain and suffering, loss of companionship, and loss of enjoyment of life.

 If you have lost someone due to another person’s negligence, you do not have to shoulder the financial and emotional consequences alone.
 We can help you explore your options.
-Contact our office today at (203) 795-1111 to discuss your case.
+Contact our office today at 203-580-4607 or in an email to discuss your case.